singularity-s0/fudan_xk_extension/README.md

 # fudan_xk_extension
-A browser extension to deal with FDU Course Election
+A browser helper for FDU Course Election

 # Set-up
-- First, configure your local CAPTCHA OCR Server.
-The files are located in ./captcha_server, just install all dependencies and run `main.py`.
-This will start a local server on port 5000.
-- Second, build and install the Safari Extension.
-Currently only Safari is supported.
-The project works on both macOS and iOS but macOS is recommended.
-You'll need at least Xcode 13.0 (now in beta) to build.
+## Chromium & Firefox
+- Load unpacked extension from fudan_xk_extension/Shared (Extension)/Resources/
+- Turn on the extension, allow it to run on xk.fudan.edu.cn and you'll see the options at the top of the page.

+## Safari (macOS and iOS)
+- Build and install the Safari Extension.
-- Finally, turn on the extension, allow it to run on xk.fudan.edu.cn and done!
+- Turn on the extension, allow it to run on xk.fudan.edu.cn and you'll see the options at the top of the page.

 # Features
 - Disable confirmation pop-up ("是否提交？") upon submitting course election result.
-- Autofill and submits the captcha
+- Hide courses with time conflict
+- Hide courses that are full
+- Auto refresh
+- Auto elect course if available
+- Filter courses by final exam